(Disclosure: Some of the links below may be affiliate links)

 If you want more detail, I have an entire article about N26.

 Revolut is a company from the United Kingdom.
 It was created in 2015.
 Mostly, they offer digital money transfer services.
-Most of their services are based upon their cheap currency exchange systems.
+Most of their services are based on their cheap currency exchange systems.
 However, they have started having many offer money-related services.

 I have been using Revolut for a long time now.
 You can learn more about it in my full review of Revolut.